 Cons: Not as much independence as your own room in a shared apartment/residence, may not be allowed to invite friends over (may lead to less of a social life), need to respect rules of the host family (not so much a con, but something to keep in mind!), no direct contact to fellow young internationals, may not like all the food that’s served, may not be in the city center as many families live slightly outside the city.

 How to begin your search: Look on reputable websites to find homestays that fit the criteria you need.
-For example, Madrid Homestay, Your Family in Madrid, and Homestay.com.
+For example, in Madrid we recommend especially Your Family in Madrid, and in general Homestay.com.
+Feel free to fill out our Housing Request Form, we will connect you with families in Madrid so you can evaluate this option.
 Once you’ve found a homestay that seems it will work for you, reach out and contact the family to communicate with them before coming to Madrid.
 Make sure you ask important questions and go over any rules that they might have for their household.
 If you have dietary restrictions or certain requests when it comes to your living situation, ensure that you discuss this BEFORE you arrive in Madrid.
 In regards to homestays, much more information can be found in our main homestay article, here.

 Option #3: Student Residency